Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

-In other words, while Players can spend Strife to Turn the Scene in their *favor*, Storytellers can give Strife to Turn the Scene *against* the Players--not simply describe challenges or consequences of actions.
+In other words, while Players can spend Strife to Turn the Scene in their *favor*, Storytellers can give Strife to Turn the Scene *against* the Players—not simply describe challenges or consequences of actions.

-The Storyteller gifts a Strife Point to all Players who are affected by this event--and this single Strife Point guarantees the *outcome* of the event in the Scene, no matter how many attempts are made.
+The Storyteller gifts a Strife Point to all Players who are affected by this event—and this single Strife Point guarantees the *outcome* of the event in the Scene, no matter how many attempts are made.

 **Examples:**